delmic/jolt-control/README.md

 temperature, in °C. The vaccum pressure is in mbar.
 Note that the TARGET and SAFERANGE settings only accept *integer* values.

-If ambient is set to `True`, then the target mppc_temp is automatically set to 15°C and no check is done on the pressure.
+If DEFAULT/ambient is set to `True`, then the target mppc_temp is automatically set to 15°C and no check is done on the pressure.
+The DEFAULT section also accepts a front_offset option, which, if set, changes the front-end offset voltage.
+It accepts values between 0 and 4095.
+The default value is automatically calibrated at initialization, and is in most cases correct.

 When SIGNAL/differential is set to `True`, the analog output of the JOLT, going to the SEM input, is configured to be represented as a differential voltage.